-8.4 Geriatric Use
+8.5 Geriatric Use

 Elderly patients are more likely to have decreased renal function.
-Because metformin is contraindicated in patients with renal impairment, carefully monitor renal function in the elderly and use KOMBIGLYZE XR with caution as age increases [see Warnings and Precautions (5.1, 5.3) and Clinical Pharmacology (12.3)].
+Because metformin is contraindicated in patients with renal impairment, carefully monitor renal function in elderly patients and use KOMBIGLYZE XR with caution as age increases [see Warnings and Precautions (5.1, 5.4) and Clinical Pharmacology (12.3)].

-In the six, double-blind, controlled clinical safety and efficacy trials of saxagliptin, 634 (15.3%) of the 4148 randomized patients were 65 years and over, and 59 (1.4%) patients were 75 years and over.
-No overall differences in safety or effectiveness were observed between patients ≥65 years old and the younger patients.
+In the seven, double-blind, controlled clinical safety and efficacy trials of saxagliptin, a total of 4751 (42.0%) of the 11301 patients randomized to saxagliptin were 65 years and over, and 1210 (10.7%) were 75 years and over.
+No overall differences in safety or effectiveness were observed between subjects \geq 65 years old and younger subjects.
 While this clinical experience has not identified differences in responses between the elderly and younger patients, greater sensitivity of some older individuals cannot be ruled out.

 Controlled clinical studies of metformin did not include sufficient numbers of elderly patients to determine whether they respond differently from younger patients, although other reported clinical experience has not identified differences in responses between the elderly and young patients.
 Metformin is known to be substantially excreted by the kidney.
 Because the risk of lactic acidosis with metformin is greater in patients with impaired renal function, KOMBIGLYZE XR should only be used in patients with normal renal function.
 The initial and maintenance dosing of metformin should be conservative in patients with advanced age due to the potential for decreased renal function in this population.
-Any dose adjustment should be based on a careful assessment of renal function [see Contraindications (4), Warnings and Precautions (5.3), and Clinical Pharmacology (12.3)].
+Any dose adjustment should be based on a careful assessment of renal function [see Contraindications (4), Warnings and Precautions (5.4), and Clinical Pharmacology (12.3)].